DejaOS/dejaos.github.io/docs/faq/basicfaq.md

 ### 7. Is development supported on Mac or Linux?

-Currently only Windows is supported, but since VSCode is cross-platform, support for Mac and Linux will be available soon.
+Currently Windows and Mac is supported, but since VSCode is cross-platform, support for Linux will be available soon.

 ### 8. How is the security of dejaOS application source code ensured?